czbiohub-sf/cerebra/paper/paper.md

 ## Motivation

 A single "typo" in the genome can have profound consequences on an organism's biology.
-Identifying the functional consequences of genomic typos (termed "variants") is a fundamental challenge in bioinformatics.
+Identifying the protein changes that accompany these genomic typos is a fundamental challenge in bioinformatics.
-Tools exist for identifying variants and predicting their functional consequences, however, wrangling variant calls and functional predictions across thousands of samples remains an unsolved problem.
+Tools exist for identifying genomic variants and predicting their associated peptide-level changes, however, wrangling genomic variant calls and peptide-level predictions across thousands of samples remains an substantial challenge.
-`cerebra` addresses this need by offering a fast and accurate framework for summarizing variant calls and functional predictions across many samples.
+`cerebra` addresses this need by offering a fast and accurate framework for summarizing genomic variant calls and peptide-level predictions across many samples.

 To find variants in the genome, researchers often begin with a [DNA-sequencing](https://en.wikipedia.org/wiki/DNA_sequencing) (DNA-seq) or [RNA-sequencing](https://en.wikipedia.org/wiki/RNA-Seq) (RNA-seq) experiment on their samples of interest.
 Sequencing is followed by alignment of reads to the reference genome with tools like [STAR](https://github.com/alexdobin/STAR) or [BWA](http://bio-bwa.sourceforge.net/), followed by variant calling with tools like [GATK HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php) or [freebayes](https://github.com/ekg/freebayes) [@star; @bwa; @haplocaller; @freebayes].
 Variant callers produce tab delimited text files in the [variant calling format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) (VCF) for each processed sample.
 VCF files encode: i) the genomic position, ii) reference vs. observed DNA sequence, and iii) quality associated with each observed variant.
 Shown below are the first 4 lines of a sample VCF file.
 Note that only a single record is displayed, and that the record line has been artificially wrapped.